Relocation To Portland

-Above is a slide show of some of Portland’s best features, which shows some of the popular relocation places, like Relocation to Intel, Relocation to Nike and Relocation to OHSU.
-There is also a section on Relocation to Portland.
+The slide show of some of Portland’s best features, which shows some of the popular relocation places, like Relocation to Portland, Relocation to Intel, Relocation to Nike and Relocation to OHSU.

 The West side of the river is the downtown area, and the rest of the west side rises up from the river onto steep hills that are covered with lush forest.The streets are winding and hilly, it is not easy to walk places, it feels more like a suburb…but isn’t- and it is gorgeous.
 There are all ages of homes up here, old Victorians perched on the cliffs above the city, Cool Old Craftsmen lining the streets just above the city… still walkable and as you go up, the houses mostly get newer- you go through the mid-century era, and then as you get to the top, there are more 70’s, 80’s, 90’s and even new.
 Some are perched on stilts, some have walls of windows looking out over the views, others are high above forests- the west hills of Portland are gorgeous!
 But expensive!
 AS you head up the hills away from the city…still only 5-7 minutes out of downtown- you will find some smaller houses- more affordable- but still well kept up with charm and character.
 Most houses on the west side have larger lots, so if you want a big garden, or space around you, this is the best area.